jasonajack/RPi-KittyCam/README.md

+# SmartPi Case

+Modified the original model [girliemac/RPi-KittyCam](https://github.com/girliemac/RPi-KittyCam) as follows:

+1. Used the SmartiPi case ([LEGO compatible SmartiPi Raspberry Pi B+,2, and 3 w/ camera case and GoPro compatible mount – Gray](http://a.co/c6ul3AQ)) and assembled with Pi and Camera board module.

+1. Followed instructions found for [Lego PIR Housing](http://www.instructables.com/id/Lego-PIR-Housing/) (instructables member [tocsik](http://www.instructables.com/member/tocsik/) to build the PIR housing and mount to SmartiPi case.

+1. Used GoPro grab bag of mounts to mount the chassis to the wall: [GoPro Grab Bag](http://a.co/j6OIIT2)

+---

+_Sections below are preserved from the original content._

+---

 # Raspberry Pi KittyCam

 **Updated: Tutorial is now available on my blog, [KittyCam - Building a Raspberry Pi Camera with Cat Face Detection in Node.js](http://www.girliemac.com/blog/2015/12/25/kittycam-raspberrypi-camera-cat-face-recog-nodejs/), also